Why I give away short stories and sell books?

 So, if I love to share, why are my books for sale.
 Because of effort.
 Where a short story can be 15 minutes of effort Mostly Human took 2 years.
 And that was just the first draft.
-It took time and effort and deep introspection.
+It takes time and effort and deep introspection.
 I learnt and grew as a person in the writing and then went back and allowed that experience to reflect in the book.
-It wasn’t a casual thought I sometimes glanced at in my mind from time to time, it was a wolf constantly pacing in my head, demanding to be seen, to be thought of.
-And when it was done it got handed to people to judge it and give it back telling me to do better, and I did, and I spent a lot of money for the honour of having my work red-penned and being told to fix.
-I had to find a place in myself that was able to admit it was better, it does read better now that originally.
+It wasn’t a casual thought I sometimes glanced at in my mind from time to time, it was a wolf constantly pacing in my head demanding to be seen, to be thought of.
+And when it was done it got handed to people to judge it and give it back telling me to do better, and I did, and I spent a lot of money for the honour of having my work red-penned and being told to fix it.
+I had to find a place in myself that was able to admit it was better, it does read better now compared to the originally.
 I adopted strange physical habits to see how people responded so that I would know how the characters in my book might respond.
 I had deeply uncomfortable conversations with people about menstruation about abortion and the death of a parent.
 I opened myself up to being wrong about everything and to find a way to translate my understanding into a story.
 And after all that, I put it all on display for literally anyone to pick up, look at, and judge.
 Some people really don’t like my work.
 There is a reviewer who cannot believe how carelessly I wrote about abortion because they refuse to believe that’s how it really works in real life and how I should have done more research.
-To be fair, when I started writing, I didn’t know either to be fair, I do now.
+To be fair, when I started writing, I didn’t know how it worked either, I do now.